amnessa/cagopa_tiago_gazebo/object_tracking_pipeline.md

         This "optimal" configuration becomes your go-to starting pose for the tracking task.

-TODO: Phase 3: Object Simulation & Perception
+✅ Phase 3: Object Simulation & Perception

 The robot needs to "see" the object to track it.
 We will simulate this entire perception pipeline.